 Would you pay good money to read the rest of the chapter?
 With 50 chapters in a book that costs $15, each chapter would be “worth” 30 cents.

 So, before you read the excerpt, take 30 cents from your pocket or purse.
 When you’re done, decide what to do with those three dimes or the quarter and a nickel.
 It’s not much, but think of paying 30 cents for the rest of the chapter every time you sample a book’s first page.

 Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

-This novel was number one on the New York Times hardcover fiction bestseller list for September 18, 2016.
-How strong is the opening page—would this narrative, all on its own, have hooked an agent if it came in from an unpublished writer?
+This novel was number one on the New York Times trade paperback fiction bestseller list for December 18, 2016—because of the character’s name, you will likely recognize it.
+Try to leave that aside and assess whether or not this opening page would, all on its own, have hooked an agent if it came in from an unpublished writer?
 Following are what would be the first 17 manuscript lines of the first chapter.

 He drives a Saab.
 He’s the kind of man who points at people he doesn’t like the look of, as if they were burglars and his forefinger a policeman’s flashlight.
 He stands at the counter of a shop where owners of Japanese cars come to purchase white cables.
 Ove eyes the sales assistant for a long time before shaking a medium-sized white box at him.

 “So this is one of those O-Pads, is it?” he demands.

 The assistant, a young man with a single-digit body mass index, looks ill at ease.
 He visibly struggles to control his urge to snatch the box out of Ove’s hands.